SophMC/notechain/README.md

 - punctuation such as `!!!` or `:-(` are removed in this example, but consider using them in sentiment analysis.
 - "tokenization" is lower-casing and splitting up words in a passage.
-- store words which are not in a list of other words `words = [w for w in words if not w in stopwords.words("english")]` i.e. get rid of the little words "a", "the".. etc in words. `words` is now a cleaner piece of text.
+- store words which are not in a list of other words:
+`words = [w for w in words if not w in stopwords.words("english")]` i.e. get rid of the little words "a", "the".. etc in words. `words` is now a cleaner piece of text.
 - searching a `set` is much faster than searching a `list` - so convert when you can!
 - `sklearn.feature_extraction.text.CountVectorizer` can be used to fetch the raw data from files, create tokens and remove stop words.
 - This [stackoverflow](http://stackoverflow.com/questions/15899861/efficient-term-document-matrix-with-nltk) explains to me more clearly